Emerging Traditional Artists Program

 • Taking courses and purchasing software/hardware needed to build an effective online presence.

-Ultimately, each of the awardees has the freedom to determine their own learning opportunity—on their own or, if they wish, with assistance from South Arts staff and/or mentors/leaders within their own communities.
+Ultimately, each awardee has the freedom to determine their own learning opportunity—on their own or, if they wish, with assistance from South Arts staff and/or mentors/leaders within their own communities.
+Funding has limited restrictions, and awardees are not required to submit a final report, produce a commissioned work, or engage in any public program.

 • Building a cohort of emerging traditional artists in Central Appalachia who are committed to the advancement of folk and traditional arts.